deivid-rodriguez/byebug/README.md

 terminal.

-_If you are coming from debugger, notice that stopping execution using the word `debugger` don't work anymore unless you explicitly alias it._
+_If you are coming from debugger, notice that stopping execution using the word `debugger` doesn't work anymore unless you explicitly alias it._

 ## Getting Started